Hyperion-BT/helios-book/src/api/picoswap/script.md

 }`
 ```

-We recommend including a *Show script* or *Show contract* button in every DApp so users can easily audit the smart contract logic they are interacting with.
+We recommend including a *Show script* or *Show contract* button in every dApp so users can easily audit the smart contract logic they are interacting with.